Menu Close

 Paper 3 (90 Minutes) is all about fieldwork and a decision based exercise.
 As part of the course you will undertake 2 separate days of fieldwork as a minimum.
 This at present includes looking at a river study (where yes you will have to get wet and climb in mountains).
 Alongside this we will also complete a human element, such as a Tourism flow study.

 8 Weeks before your paper 3 we are sent a resource booklet that you will need to learn to be able to make a decision on the future of an area.
-It’s a real opportunity to showcase your analytical and interpretation ideas you have learnt during the course.
+It is a real opportunity to showcase your analytical and interpretation ideas you have learnt during the course.

 Learning Journey

 KS4 is the natural progression from what you studied in KS3.
 GCSE geography allows you to dig deeper into the synoptic links between topics to increase your hinterland knowledge of why we live the way we do and how we can shape the future.
-As well as the structured formal topics given to us by AQA, it allows students to really stretch their mind-set and skills on the world around them, as well as understanding the impacts of day to day life throughout the world.
+As well as the structured formal topics given to us by AQA, it allows you to really stretch your mind-set and skills on the world around you, as well as understanding the impacts of day to day life throughout the world.

 Extra-Curricular